126.96.36.199 Assessment of people with intellectual impairments for DSP

 Explanation: In these situations this type of testing is often done within the child's school and THPs may not have any record of IQ testing.

 Note: An appropriately qualified psychologist may determine the most appropriate assessment to be used, based on the person's circumstances.
 The IQ test applied, must be one recognised by the relevant professional body.

 Note: Consideration of the adaptation of recognised assessments of intellectual function for use with Aboriginal and Torres Strait Islander peoples is required to assess intellectual function.
 For examples of these assessments, refer to Table 9 - Intellectual Function (184.108.40.206) 'Diagnosis and evidence'.

 Policy reference: SS Guide 3.6.3 Guidelines to the Tables for the assessment of work-related impairment for DSP, 220.127.116.11 Guidelines to Table 9 - Intellectual Function

 People with low intellectual function

-People with low intellectual function, meaning an IQ score of 70 to 85, who are not manifestly eligible for DSP may be found eligible following assessment depending on their level of functional impairment (1.1.F.270).
-Impairment Table 9 - Intellectual Function should be used to assess the person.
+People with low intellectual function (a meaningful intelligence quotient (IQ) score of 70 to 85) which originated before the person turned 18 years of age, who are not manifestly eligible for DSP, may be eligible under the Impairment Tables, depending on their level of functional impairment (1.1.F.270).
+Table 9 - Intellectual Function (18.104.22.168) must be used to assess the person.